lwmqn/shepherd/README.md

 ```

 ***********************************************

 <a name="API_writeAttrsReq"></a>
 ### qnode.writeAttrsReq(path, attrs[, callback])
-Configure the parameters of the report settings upon a Resource, an Object Instance or an Object.
-This method can also used to cancel the observation by assgin the `cancel` property with `true` to `attrs`.
-This API won't start the report of notifications.
-Use observe() if you want to turn on reporting.
+Configure the parameters of the report settings upon a Resource, an Object Instance, or an Object.
+This method can also used to cancel the observation by assgin the `cancel` property to `true` within `attrs` object.

+**Note**: This API won't start the report of notifications, call observe() method if you want to turn on reporting.

 **Arguments:**

-1. `path` (_String_): Path of the allocated Resource, Object Instance or Object on the remote Client Device.
+1. `path` (_String_): Path of the allocated Resource, Object Instance, or Object on the remote Client Device.
 2. `attrs` (_Object_): Parameters of report settings.

     | Property | Type    | Mandatory | Description |